 A. Changes in a student's status which may require a refund include:

-- 1. Dropping a course or courses.

-- 2. Withdrawing from the University.

-- 3. Cancellation of a class by the University.

-- 4. Death of the student.
+- 1. Dropping a course or courses (officially or unofficially). - 2.
+Withdrawing from the University. - 3.
+Cancellation of a class by the University. - 4.
+Death of the student.

 B. Equal exchange of courses: